jegan321/http-dsl/README.md

 - ASSERT command.
 Then it can be used for API smoke testing
 - Support header colon being a separate token like "content-type : application/json"
 - Remove Axios dependency
+- Import file contents into a variable
+- default content type to json?